EconomyLens.com

 Brussels Airport, where a national strike has caused the cancellation of all departing flights. ©AFP

 Brussels (Belgium) (AFP) – A national strike over a government savings plan grounded flights and disrupted public transport in Belgium on Tuesday, with tens of thousands expected to join a demonstration in Brussels.
 Brussels airport — Belgium’s largest — cancelled all departures as security workers downed their tools.
-Charleroi Airport, a major European hub for low-cost airline Ryanair, said it could not operate any flights due to the lack of staff.
+Charleroi Airport, a major European hub for low-cost airline Ryanair, said it could not operate any flights due to lack of staff.

 Related